 The three most common approaches to build a new SmartClient visual component are:

+Create a Layout subclass that generates and manages a set of other components.

+This approach is demonstrated in the SimpleHeader example, which automatically generates member components for the header image, spacer, and title.
+This is a fairly trivial example; Layout subclasses are more often used to build high-level compound components and user interface patterns.
+For example, you could define a new class that combines a summary grid, toolbar, and detail area into a single reusable module.

+Create a Canvas subclass that generates and configures a set of other foundation components.

+This approach is demonstrated in the SimpleSlider example, which builds an interactive slider widget out of a Canvas parent, StretchImg track element, and Img thumb element.
+The SmartClient foundation components entirely buffer this code from browser-specific interpretations of HTML, CSS, events, etc.

 Create a Canvas subclass that contains your own HTML and CSS template code.

 This approach is demonstrated in the SimpleLabel example.
 It provides the most flexibility to create components using any feature of HTML and CSS.
 However, it also requires that you test, optimize, and maintain your code on all supported web browsers.
 Whenever possible, you should use SmartClient foundation components instead to buffer your code from browser inconsistencies.

-Create a Canvas subclass that generates and configures a set of other foundation components.

-This approach is demonstrated in the SimpleSlider example, which builds an interactive slider widget out of a Canvas parent, StretchImg track element, and Img thumb element.
-The SmartClient foundation components entirely buffer this code from browser-specific interpretations of HTML, CSS, events, etc.

-Create a Layout subclass that generates and manages a set of other components.

-This approach is demonstrated in the SimpleHeader example, which automatically generates member components for the header image, spacer, and title.
-This is a fairly trivial example; Layout subclasses are more often used to build high-level compound components and user interface patterns.
-For example, you could define a new class that combines a summary grid, toolbar, and detail area into a single reusable module.